-One of the most frequently asked questions to stylists is “ How often should I be getting a trim?” and or “ when will I know its time for a haircut?”
+One of the most frequently asked questions to stylists is “ How often should I be getting a trim?” and or “ when will I know it is time for a haircut?”
 Besides that lingering feeling of wanting change or a fresh new look a few things will determine its time for a trim.
 So mostly it should be based on the shape of your hair :

 A clear sign that it may be time for a trim or cut is seeing split ends.
 Split ends refers to the splitting or fraying of the hair shaft.
 You can tell if you have split ends by checking if the ends of your hair appear see through, thin or frail compared to the rest of the strand.
 Using moisturizing treatments or conditioners may help with the appearance and some strengthening but will not totally repair split ends.The only sure way to rid them is trimming or cutting your hair.
 Getting a trim or cut every 6-8weeks will keep ends fresh and prevent further breakage.
 Once you notice you may have split ends, getting a trim as soon as possible is best.
 If left untrimmed hair can continue to break up the shaft causing more damage resulting in needed to cut off more hair than you may have planned to.
 Staying on top of your trims is best for healthy hair growth.